 - Standing desk

 - Chiropractic adjustments

-How To Heal Piriformis syndrome – New Treatments and Methods
+How To Heal Piriformis syndrome – Alternative Therapeutic Treatment Modalities.

-This process is referred to as “neuroplasticity”.
-This is an excerpt from an article from Spine University website I will link to the full article in the Resources section below:
+Here’s an excerpt from an article from Spine University website (I’ll link the articles in the resources section at the end of this post)…

 …Where neuroplasticity comes in is when acute pain develops into chronic pain.
 Your body reacts to acute pain as it warns you that something is wrong.
 Usually, once the acute pain has been dealt with, either with medications or other treatments, the pain goes away and becomes a distant memory.
 However, over the course of a few weeks, months, and sometimes even years, your brain’s “wiring” may reorganize itself and tell your body that the chronic pain should be there and will stay there.”